 Just before this, I’d been thinking about the comparison between sugar peas and broad beans in terms of pod set.
 Our early ‘Sugar Ann’ peas seem to develop a viable pod from every flower produced, whereas this year, we seem to be getting a very low percentage of viable pods from the broad bean flowers.
 Why?

 Clearly there has been a lot of work done on this issue since broad beans are grown extensively as a commercial crop, although for exactly this reason of variable yields, the acreage grown in Europe is apparently declining.
-I found a paper specifically on this topic which you can read here if interested,( http://docs.google.com/viewer?a=v&q=cache:AbluvtYOBdUJ:ressources.ciheam.org/om/pdf/ ), as well as much anecdotal, though not particularly helpful discussion on gardening forums.
+I found a paper specifically on this topic as well as much anecdotal, though not particularly helpful, discussion on gardening forums.
 It seems that it is basically a fussy plant, and any stress through weather, nutrient deficiency, overcrowding or inadequate watering will cause pods to fail to mature.
 Over the years I’ve watched different bumblebee species either feed from the flowers (and I’d thought presumably aid their pollination) ‘correctly’ through the flower opening, as well as other bumblebees which don’t have long enough tongues to reach to the nectaries this way, so pierce a hole through the base of the flower to access the nectar by a robber’s short cut.

-But it’s a satisfying repetitive task which allows you to spot things, and muse.
+Fruit thinning is indeed a satisfying repetitive task which allows you to spot things, and muse.
 And lest you think it’s wasted effort, they would have to be picked at some stage anyway.
-The caterpillar below surfaced as I was working my way around one tree….the spiral training and height restriction of the trees definitely aids this fruit thinning.
+The caterpillar below surfaced as I was working my way around one tree, the spiral training and height restriction of the trees definitely aids this fruit thinning.
 After a couple of minutes of staying on the top side of the leaf, it repositioned itself under the leaf where it’s paler colours and linear markings made it very well camouflaged.

-Of course camouflage is the principal survival strategy for most moth larvae and adult moths.
-One that I spotted this week during a spell of weeding around a young Hydrangea ‘Annabel’ in a shady part of the garden was one of the ‘Longhorn’ moths Nemophora degeerella, which as you can see has incredibly long antennae, and wonderful gold and brown markings.
+Camouflage is clearly the principal survival strategy for most moth larvae and adult moths.
+One that I spotted this week during a spell of weeding around a young Hydrangea ‘Annabel’ in a shady part of the garden was one of the ‘Longhorn’ moths, Nemophora degeerella, which as you can see has incredibly long antennae, and wonderful gold and brown markings.
 I think that this one had recently emerged from its pupa, since it was very amenable to being photographed.

-But most are just so well disguised that the only way to find them is to run a light at night.
-I did this for the first time in ages a couple of nights ago, since we were expecting a couple of families to visit the garden.
-A mild wet night produced some lovely examples of really dramatic moths, which always seem to fascinate people who have no idea that they are so numerous or varied in appearance.
-I’ll include photos of 4 of those which we saw on Monday.
+Most moths are just so well disguised that the only way to find them is to run a special light after dark.
+I did this for the first time in ages a couple of nights ago, since we were expecting a couple of families to visit the garden the following day.
+A mild wet night, perfect flying conditions for many moths, produced some lovely examples of really dramatic moths, which always seem to fascinate people who have no idea that they are so numerous or varied in appearance.
+The oft quoted misapprehension that most people have of moths still holds true – that they’re all brown, only fly at night, and eat your clothes.
+I’ll include my photos, from our DVD-ROM guide to moths, of 4 of those species which we saw on Monday, to highlight just how wrong this perception is.
 (Buff-tip, Poplar Hawkmoth, Elephant Hawkmoth and Peppered Moth).

-The point I’d made to the visitors that moths’ very survival depended on them resting up motionless during the day was sadly illustrated later on, when one of the Poplar Hawkmoths decided to take flight…after a prolonged period of shivering to raise the temperature of its flight muscles to a level where they were capable of working efficiently enough to achieve take off.
+The point I’d made to the visitors that moths’ very survival depended on them resting up motionless during the day was sadly illustrated later on, when one of the Poplar Hawkmoths decided to take flight.
+After a prolonged period of shivering to raise the temperature of its flight muscles to a level where they were capable of working efficiently enough to power flight, it eventually took off.
 It flew away purposefully and fast, but within 15 yards had been picked off by a swallow.
 I’ve never seen a swallow catch any of the butterfly species we get up here, but they certainly seem to spot the nutritional treat of a daytime moth, in no time at all.
-Indeed in Australia the aboriginees of the Bogong mountains also realised the nutritional benefits of a very high fat and protein snack…. the Bogong moth aestivates in caves in the mountains and every year the native Australians would capture them, roast them and enjoy the delicacy.
-Times have yet to become this hard in the Carmarthenshire hills for me to start experimenting with novel Lepidopteran cuisine…..
+Indeed, in Australia the aborigines living in the Bogong mountains also realised the nutritional benefits of a very high fat and protein snack.
+The Bogong moth aestivates in caves in the mountains and every year the native Australians would capture them, roast them and enjoy the delicacy.
+Times have yet to become this hard in the Carmarthenshire hills for me to start experimenting with novel Lepidopteran cuisine.

-Further to the above photo, it may be one of the most westerly record so far of this species in Wales, judging by the map of its distribution which can be found here for 2010(http://www.bwars.com/bombus_hypnorum_map.htm ).
-It’s certainly spreading fast throughout the UK.
+Further to the above photo, it may be one of the most westerly records so far of this species in Wales, judging by the latest map of its distribution.